 The Corridor Study compiled data on how Section 368 Corridors are currently being used, including:

 - Interstate transmission projects that propose to use 368 corridors,

 - Section 368 corridors currently in use or that have been proposed for use since designation.

 The Corridor Study identifies some of the BLM offices that have made, or are in the process of making, changes to Section 368 corridors.
-No Section 368 corridors have been modified on National Forest System lands.
-Changes to Section 368 corridors can include modification corridor width, additions, and deletions of corridors.
+No Section 368 corridors have been revised on National Forest System lands.
+Changes to Section 368 corridors can include revision of corridor width, deletions, and additions of corridors.